Serg4356/devman_checking_bot/README.md

 # Devman task-control checking Telegram bot

 This simple telegram bot sends message every time when your task is checked on [dvmn.org](https://dvmn.org).
 It has two types of messages, depending on is there any mistakes found by your course tutor.
+Besides that, it sends some service information (like bot execution status, and errors if they occure).

 ### How to install